 These classes help participants increase strength, flexibility, and balance, remove tension, focus the mind and teach the practitioner to use breathing as a way to relax the body.
 It is suitable for all ages and abilities.
-We offer three different weekly yoga classes (Monday evening, 6 p.m. and 7:30 p.m., Wednesday morning at 9 a.m.), and will begin a chair yoga offering in 2015; and a Chi Kung class on Tuesday evenings at 6.
+We offer three weekly yoga classes (Monday evening, 6 p.m. and 7:30 p.m., Wednesday morning at 9 a.m.), and will begin a chair yoga offering in 2015; and a Chi Kung class on Tuesday evenings at 6.
 Beginners are welcome at all of these classes.

 The suggested donation is $10 per class; you do not have to come every week (though it's beneficial to do so), nor do you need to register in advance.

 Led by Jo Ann Bibb

 Learning to be still and present is a key component of wellness and growth in the spiritual life, and an important tool for anyone who wishes to learn classical disciplines of Christian meditation and to receive the gift of contemplation.
 This class is also valuable for people who are looking for new ways of dealing with stress, using the same principles used in Mindfulness Based Stress Reduction (MBSR), a proven method for reducing stress.
 Classes are offered several times a year, both for beginning students and continuing practitioners.
 Pre-registration is requested.
 There is a suggested donation of $45 for each six-week course, though you may pay more or less, as you are able.
 The latest information and registration link are on our classes page.

-The Food Ministry at St. Stephen’s is inspired by the Eucharist, the central act of worship in the Christian faith.
+The food ministry at St. Stephen’s is inspired by the Eucharist, the central act of worship in the Christian faith.
 Through the Eucharist, Christians believe that they are fed by God so that they can feed others.
 Our food ministry includes a Sunday Community Supper open to all (since it is donation-based, any who cannot pay for a meal are welcome); a weekly food pantry distribution for those who suffer from food insecurity; a weekly distribution of fresh fruit to residents of Gilpin Court; and our Farmers Market.
 Learn about how St. Stephen's Food Ministry is making a difference in the community here.